BND Hamburger Icon

 • Construction

 These positive economic indicators are encouraging for the state, but they only tell part of the story.
-To understand the opportunities and challenges facing entrepreneurs in Florida, we’ll need to take a closer look at several factors.
+To understand the opportunities and challenges facing entrepreneurs and small business owners in Florida, we’ll need to examine several factors more closely.

 Did You Know?Did you know